Wang-Lin-boop/GeminiMol/README.md

 CUDA_VISIBLE_DEVICES=0 python -u ${geminimol_app}/Screener.py "${geminimol_lib}/GeminiMol" "${job_name}" "${decoy_set}" "${compound_library}" "${keep_top}" "${smiles_column}" "${id_column}"
 ```

+The column denoting the SMILES representation of the compounds should be labeled as "**SMILES**", while the column indicating the activity label should be named "**Label**".
+Please assign the label "active" to the active molecules and "inactive" to the non-active molecules.
+Lastly, the column representing the molecule ID should be titled "**Title**".

 We restrict the use of column names to those specified in the designated compound library.
 This is primarily done to avoid confusion for novice users when modifying column names in large files.
 As for the decoy set, please ensure that the input CSV file contains at least two columns: SMILES and Title.

 ### Target Identification